cogentcore/core/README.md

 At higher levels in the visual processing pathway (in the visual cortex), the basic cone responses from the retina get organized into *color opponent* responses, reflecting the *difference* between the amount of Red vs. Green and Blue vs. Yellow (where Yellow is roughly an average of RG).
 In color speak Red = Long, Green = Medium, Blue = Short wavelengths, corresponding to the color absorption profile of cones in the fovea of the retina.

 The current best CAM in terms of the ability to predict human perceptual judgments is CAM16, which is implemented in the [cam16](cam16) package.
+This is used in the latest version of [material design](https://material.io/blog/science-of-color-design) to provide algorithmically-generated color schemes with good overall psychophysical properties.

 # cie: International Commission on Illumination